 When do kittens start teething?

-A kitten will get their first set of teeth at around 3 weeks old.
+A kitten will get their first set of teeth at around three weeks old.
 About a week later, their canine teeth will emerge.
 It's around this time they will begin weaning from their mother's milk and start to eat wet food or dry kibble that has been dampened to make it softer.

 The emergence of a kitten's teeth is normally uneventful, however, you might notice the kittens nibbling on their toys, or maybe their siblings, more than usual.